VernissageApp/VernissageServer/Sources/VernissageServer/VernissageServer.docc/DockerContainers.md

 # Hosting Vernissage in Docker containers

-This documentation describes how to run Vernissage in your custom Docker container hosting provider using `docker compose` on a Debian based system.
+This documentation describes how to run Vernissage in your custom Docker container hosting provider using `docker compose`.

 The configuration consists of a *docker-compose.yml* and a *.env* file.